 You will need Adobe Acrobat Reader installed on the computer where you read your mail.
 Make sure that pop-ups are allowed on your computer.

 Pick up books and printed articles from the shelves labeled "Interlibrary Loan" next to the library's front desk.
-You'll receive an e-mail when your materials arrive--please pick them up as soon as possible; we can't hold them indefinitely.
+Please pick them up as soon as possible; we can't hold them indefinitely.
 Check them out at the front desk.

 "ARTICLES MUST BE PICKED UP FROM THE WEB WITHIN 14 DAYS DUE TO COPYRIGHT RESTRICTIONS" otherwise they are deleted.
 Books must be picked up within 14 days or will be returned to the lending library so as to keep them in circulation.